jwiethase/FC_England-_deer_distribution/README.md

 | [impact_density_comparison.R](R/impact_density_comparison.R) | Analyse the deer density-impact relationship |
 | [Folder: England_deer_shiny](England_deer_shiny) | Create a Shiny app to explore model outputs |

+## Acknowledgements
+This work was funded by the Forestry Commission (project FEE/1086).
+We would like to thank the organisations and individuals that kindly provided us with data for the development of the models.
+Deer vehicle collision data and helpful insights came from Dr Jochen Langbein, with additional data from National Highways.
+Deer count data from the Breeding Bird Survey were used by permission of the BTO.
+The BTO/JNCC/RSPB Breeding Bird Survey is a partnership jointly funded by the BTO, JNCC and RSPB, with fieldwork conducted by volunteers.
+Culling data were provided by Forestry England, and Woodland Impact Survey data came from the records of the Deer Initiative.
+Gamebag data came from the GWCT’s National Gamebag Census.